 Configuring and enjoying the powerful benefits of Ingress in Kubernetes shouldn’t be as cumbersome as it can be.
 Let Kusk Gateway do the heavy lifting for you so you can focus on what matters: your application!

-If Kusk Gateway has piqued your interest, we would love to hear your feedback either in the form of an issue on Github (linked below) or a direct message on our Discord Server (also linked below) and if you would like to help us evolve Kusk Gateway, we accept all contributions with open arms, whether that be documentation improvements, a bug fix, or even whole features.
+And if you would like to help us evolve Kusk Gateway, we accept all contributions with open arms, whether that be documentation improvements, a bug fix (see our full documentation here) or even whole features.

 Leave a star on the repo to stay updated on new features and improvements.